Zoo Train

 Channel your inner paleontologist and dig for bones!
 Fossil Find inspires younger guests to learn about the discovery of prehistoric animals.
 Pour your bag of dirt into a tray, lower it into the trough, and the flowing water reveals different types of fossils.
 Use the identification chart to see what you’ve found!

 Open 11:00 AM – 3:00 PM on weekends, holidays, spring break, and daily during the summer.
-Buy tickets online or at the Zoo.
+Buy tickets at the Zoo.

 Cost: $15/person, $14/person for SB Zoo Members